63rd Wexford Fringe Festival

 For independent artists, Wexford Fringe is an inspirational environment to showcase their work.
 For audiences, it’s an opportunity to see exciting and entertaining contemporary work in an atmosphere that encourages taking a chance and seeing and discovering something new.

-The Wexford Fringe Guide 2014 will be released in early September.
+The Wexford Fringe Guide 2015 will be released in early September.
 Some tickets and information will be available from the Wexford Fringe Festival Hub, Wexford Arts Centre, Wexford.
 Contact www.wexfordartscentre.ie or 00 353 539123764.
-Tickets will also be available from the various venues across town.
+Tickets will also be available from various venues across town.